 We started this organization because we saw that a different, distinct approach to stopping domestic violence is badly needed.
 The standard reform program is not working.
 Giving up on individuals who cause harm is not acceptable.
 The concepts we share in the Ananias Guidebook work because they are based on sound principles of behavior change.

 Offing a solution that no one knows about is futile.
 To spread the message of hope for those seeking to change means we need to catch their eyes.
 We spend a great deal of time considering what messages will motivate someone looking for help to start, dig deeper, and complete their healing process.
 We don’t want anyone to miss the transformation party, so we make the invitation as attractive as possible.

 Modern Technology and Techniques

 The world of how people link with others and consume information has changed drastically.
-We use the best, most modern technology and techniques to connect with and help men who are seeking change.
+We use the best, most modern technology and techniques to connect with and help individuals who are seeking change.
 The internet allows us to reach people across the country and around the world with nearly the same effort it would take to reach just those in our neighborhood.